Shirley Temple

-Shirley Temple Black (born Shirley Jane Temple; April 23, 1928 – February 10, 2014) was an American actress, singer, dancer, and diplomat who was Hollywood's number one box-office draw as a child actress from 1934 to 1938.
-Later, she was named United States ambassador to Ghana and Czechoslovakia, and also served as Chief of Protocol of the United States.
+Shirley Temple Black (born Shirley Jane Temple; April 23, 1928 – February 10, 2014) was an American actress, singer, dancer, politician, and diplomat, who was Hollywood's number-one box-office draw as a child actress from 1934 to 1938.
+Later, she was named United States Ambassador to Ghana and Czechoslovakia, and also served as Chief of Protocol of the United States.

-Temple began her film career at the age of three in 1931.
-Two years later, she achieved international fame in Bright Eyes, a feature film produced specially for her talents.
-She received a special Juvenile Academy Award in February 1935 for her outstanding contribution as a juvenile performer in motion pictures during 1934.
-Film hits such as Curly Top and Heidi followed year after year during the mid-to-late 1930s.
-Temple capitalized on licensed merchandise that featured her wholesome image; the merchandise included dolls, dishes, and clothing.
-Her box-office popularity waned as she reached adolescence.
-She appeared in 29 films from the ages of 3 to 10 but in only 14 films from the ages of 14 to 21.
-Temple retired from film in 1950 at the age of 22.
+Temple began her film career in 1931 when she was three years old and became well known for her performance in Bright Eyes, released in 1934.
+She won a special Juvenile Academy Award in February 1935 for her outstanding contribution as a juvenile performer in motion pictures during 1934 and continued to appear in popular films through the remainder of the 1930s, although her subsequent films became less popular as she grew older.
+She appeared in her last film, A Kiss for Corliss, in 1949.

-In 1958, Temple returned to show business with a two-season television anthology series of fairy tale adaptations.
-She made guest appearances on television shows in the early 1960s and filmed a sitcom pilot that was never released.
-She sat on the boards of corporations and organizations, including The Walt Disney Company, Del Monte Foods, and the National Wildlife Federation.
+Temple joined the Junior League of Palo Alto, CA in 1959 and shortly thereafter began a new chapter of public service, perhaps using a combination of her stardom and her leadership training to advocate for important causes.

-She began her diplomatic career in 1969, when she was appointed to represent the United States at a session of the United Nations General Assembly, where she worked at the U.S. Mission under Ambassador Charles W. Yost.
+She began her diplomatic career in 1969, when she was appointed to represent the U.S. at a session of the United Nations General Assembly, where she worked at the U.S. Mission under Ambassador Charles Yost.
+Later, she was named U.S. Ambassador to Ghana, and also served as the first female U.S. Chief of Protocol.
 In 1988, she published her autobiography, Child Star.
+After her biography was published, she served as the U.S. Ambassador to Czechoslovakia (1989–1992).

 Temple was the recipient of numerous awards and honors, including the Kennedy Center Honors and a Screen Actors Guild Life Achievement Award.
 She is 18th on the American Film Institute's list of the greatest female American screen legends of classic Hollywood cinema.